Heritage Insurance (HRTG)

 Ernie Garateix, Chief Executive Officer

-Ernie Garateix has served as Heritage's Chief Executive Officer since 2020, after previously holding roles as Chief Operating Officer from 2014 and Executive Vice President from 2012.
-Before joining Heritage at its inception in 2012, Mr. Garateix was an executive at American Integrity Insurance Group, where he oversaw operational functions as Vice President of Operations.
-He also served as Associate Vice President of Information Technology at FCCI Insurance Group from 2000 to 2007, where he managed a team of developers and directed major software implementations.
-Mr. Garateix began his career at United States Fidelity and Guaranty Company (USF&G), advancing through various claims positions.
+Ernie Garateix has served as Chief Executive Officer of Heritage Insurance Holdings, Inc. since December 2020, having previously been Chief Operating Officer from 2014 to 2020 and Executive Vice President from 2012 to 2014.
+He joined Heritage at its inception in 2012.
+Before joining Heritage, Mr. Garateix was Vice President of Operations at American Integrity Insurance Group, a coastal homeowners insurer, a role he held from October 2007.
+His career also includes serving as Associate Vice President of Information Technology at FCCI Insurance Group from 2000 to 2007, where he led development teams and managed multi-state expansion projects.
+He began his career at United States Fidelity and Guaranty Company (USF&G) in various claims positions.

-Kirk Lusk has been Heritage Insurance's Chief Financial Officer since April 2018, having previously served as Co-Chief Financial Officer since January 2018.
-From 2013 to 2018, Mr. Lusk was the Chief Financial Officer of Narragansett Bay Insurance Company (NBIC), which Heritage Insurance acquired in November 2017.
-Prior to NBIC, he served as International Chief Financial Officer of Aetna, Inc. from 2008 to 2012, Chief Financial Officer of Alea Group Holdings Bermuda Ltd. from 2005 to 2008, and Chief Financial Officer of GE ERC's Global Casualty and GE Capital Auto Warranty Services from 1998 to 2004.
+Kirk H. Lusk was appointed Chief Financial Officer of Heritage Insurance Holdings, Inc. in April 2018, having previously served as Co-Chief Financial Officer since January 2018.
+He joined Heritage when the company acquired NBIC Holdings, Inc. (Narragansett Bay Insurance Company) on November 30, 2017.
+Prior to this, Mr. Lusk served as Chief Financial Officer for NBIC from January 2013 to February 2018.
+He also held positions as International Chief Financial Officer of Aetna, Inc. from 2008 to 2012, Chief Financial Officer of Alea Group Holdings Bermuda Ltd. from 2005 to 2008, and Chief Financial Officer of GE ERC’s Global Casualty and GE Capital Auto Warranty Services from 1998 to 2004.

 Richard A. Widdicombe, Chairman of the Board